If you test positive on an at-home test, do you need to report it? - NewsBreak

 The short answer is it depends on where you live.

 Other counties and local health jurisdictions, like San Francisco, instruct you to report the case to your primary health care provider.
-They are required to then report the case to the county.FDA warns against using some antigen, antibody tests due to high risk of false results
+They are required to then report the case to the county.Staff works to shorten wait time at Truman Sports Complex COVID-19 testing site

 Some places have no formal guidance on what to do.
 Massachusetts Department of Public Health told the Boston Globe it has no way to collect at-home test results .